-- Functional Lifespan how long will the project be in use at this location (including regular repair and maintenance)? - Location is the project located in an inundation zone during its lifespan?
+- Functional Lifespan how long will the project be in use at this location (including regular repair and maintenance)? - Location is the project located in an inundation zone during its lifespan? - Underground Conditions Is the project expected to be influenced by potential changes in groundwater conditions.

 Capital project planners should consider both the lifespan and the location of their project as they evaluate sea level rise vulnerabilities and risks and plan to accommodate or adapt to future sea level rise.
 During project planning, the selection of the planning horizon often influences the selection of appropriate sea level rise scenario(s).
 For example, if the planning horizon is 50 years, sea level rise scenarios for the year 2065 might be selected (i.e., 2015 + 50 years = 2065).
 However, climate change assessments are changing the way we think about planning horizons.
 Typically, engineers and planners select a planning horizon aligned with a project's "design life."
 The design life is the period of time during which the asset or facility is expected to perform within its specified parameters; in other words, the life expectancy of the asset or facility as constructed.
 However, most structures and facilities are in service at their given locations far beyond their design life as defined above.
-An asset might have a design life of 30 years, but might in reality be in service for 50-, 75-, or 100-years or more with regular repair or maintenance.
+An asset might have a design life of 30 years but might in reality be in service for 50, 75, or 100 years or more with regular repair or maintenance.
 This timeframe, rather than design life, is needed for assessing vulnerability to sea level rise.

-To distinguish between engineering design life and the true, reasonable life expectancy of the asset - and the timeframe for assessment -- this Guidance uses the term "functional lifespan" to refer to the period an asset will likely remain in place through one or more cycles of repair and rehabilitation.
-The supplemental document "Sea Level Rise Scenario Selection and Design Tide Calculations" provides additional information for calculating a project's functional lifespan.
-The supplemental document "Sea Level Rise Vulnerability Zone" should be used to assess if the asset or project is within a zone that could be inundated with 83 inches of sea level rise and a 100-year storm surge event.
-Any project within this zone is required to consider sea level rise vulnerabilities within the planning process and complete a "Sea Level Rise Checklist" (see Appendix 4).
+To distinguish between engineering design life and the true, reasonable life expectancy of the asset - and the timeframe for assessment -- this Guidance uses the term "functional lifespan" to refer to the period an asset will likely remain in place through multiple cycles of repair and rehabilitation.
+As a result, capital project planners should consider if one or more repair and rehabilitation cycles should be included when estimating the functional lifespan of a project.
+The supplemental document "Sea Level Rise Vulnerability Zone" should be used to assess if the asset or project is within a zone that could be inundated with 79 inches of sea level rise and a 100-year storm surge event.
+Any project within this zone is required to consider sea level rise vulnerabilities within the planning process and complete a "Sea Level Rise Checklist".